The Philosophies And Assumptions Behind This Site

 This site is constantly evolving

 I'm always working to refine this site into the best resource on people skills it can be.
-Besides the obvious step of adding new articles whenever I can, I'm also constantly revising the content I've already written.
+Besides the obvious step of adding new articles whenever I can, I also tweak the content I've already written.
 At times I'll add a new point or two to an old article.
-On other occasions the entire site's tone or one of its underlying messages will change.
-I'm a bit of a perfectionist that way.
-When someone new stumbles onto this site and wants help in this area, I want to have the most solid, tight, useful resource that I can manage at that moment waiting for them.
+On occassion I've adjusted one of the site's underlying messages across dozens of pages.
+When someone new stumbles onto this website and wants to make changes in their social life, I want to have the most solid, tight, useful resource that I can manage at that moment waiting for them.